auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 - Saving detection results to a file
 - Links to example projects and additional resources

 Remember to replace placeholders (like RTSP URLs and model names) with actual data and add more detailed instructions and code snippets as needed.
-Good luck with your tutorial!